What is nitric oxide?

 - Endothelial NOS – eNOS or NOS III

 Neuronal NOS and endothelial NOS are constitutive enzymes.
 Their levels are relatively steady in the human body.
-They are found in endothelial cells, neurons, skeletal muscles, epithelial cells and many other tissues.
+They are found in endothelial cells, neurones, skeletal muscles, epithelial cells and many other tissues.

-Inducible NOS is inducible and stimulated by specific cytokines.
-Most cells in the human body synthesize iNOS in response to inflammatory conditions.
+NOS II is inducible and stimulated by specific cytokines.
+Most cells in the human body synthesise iNOS in response to inflammatory conditions.

 How does the skin produce nitric oxide?

 As all 3 isoforms of NOS are present either in the epidermal cells, dermal cells or both, skin can produce nitric oxide by an enzyme dependent mechanism.

 Human skin can release nitric oxide in an enzyme independent manner by UVA photolysis of nitric oxide stores.

 Nitric oxide is also produced by reduction of sweat nitrate by skin commensal bacteria, in particular Staphylococci.